Improved Extended Regular Expression Matching: Dynamic Programming Algorithm

 \begin{description} \item[Case 1: $v$ is a leaf labeled $\alpha \in \Sigma$.]
 We add an edge $(g_i, g_{i+1})$ to $G(v)$ for each position $i$ in $Q$ such that $Q[i]=\alpha$ \item[Case 2: $v$ is an internal node with two children.]
 Let $v_1$ and $v_2$ be the left and right children of $v$, respectively.
 There are three subcases: \begin{description} \item[Case 2.1: $v$ is labeled $\odot$.]
 We add an edge $(g_i, g_j)$ to $G(v)$ for each pair $i, j$ such that there exist edges $(g_i, g_l)$ in $G(v_1)$ and $(g_l, g_j)$ in $G(v_2)$. \item[Case 2.2: $v$ is labeled $|$.]
 We add an edge $(g_i, g_j)$ to $G(v)$ for each pair $i,j$ if $(g_i, g_j)$ in $G(v_1)$ or $(g_i, g_j)$ in $G(v_2)$. \item[Case 2.3: $v$ is labeled $\cap$.]
 We add an edge $(g_i, g_j)$ to $G(v)$ for each pair $i,j$ if $(g_i, g_j)$ in $G(v_1)$ and $(g_i, g_j)$ in $G(v_2)$. \end{description} \item[Case 3: $v$ is an internal node with a single child.]
 Let $v_1$ be the child of $v$.
 There are two subcases: \begin{description} \item[Case 3.1: $v$ is labeled $\neg$.]
 We add an edge $(g_i, g_j)$ to $G(v)$ for each edge not in $G(v_1)$ (including self-loops). \item[Case 3.2: $v$ is labeled $\star$.]
 We add an edge $(g_i, g_j)$ to $G(v)$ for each pair $i,j$ with a directed path from $g_i$ to $g_j$ in $G(v_1)$ and add self-loops to all vertices, i.e., $G(v)$ is the transitive closure of $G(v_1)$.

-\end{description} \end{description} Finally, we report that $R$ matches iff the edge $(g_0, g_n)$ is in $G(r)$, where $r$ is the root of $T(R)$.
+\end{description} \end{description} Finally, we report that $R$ matches $Q$ iff the edge $(g_1, g_{n+1})$ is in $G(r)$, where $r$ is the root of $T(R)$.

 By induction on the parse tree, it follows that the algorithm correctly determines if $R$ matches $Q$.
 To implement the algorithm efficiently, we store each match graph $G(v)$ as a boolean $(n+1) \times (n+1)$ matrix, such that entry $(i,j)$ is $1$ iff there is an edge $(g_i, g_j)$ in $G(v)$.
 Consider the cases in the bottom-up traversal.
 We have that case 2.1 is a single boolean matrix multiplication of the matrices representing $G(v_1)$ and $G(v_2)$, and case 3.2 is the \emph{transitive closure} of the matrix representing $G(v_1)$, which can also be computed in the same time as a single matrix multiplication~\cite{FM1971}.
 The remaining cases are straightforward to implement in $O(n^2)$ time.
 Thus, we use at most $O(n^\omega)$ time on each node in the parse tree, and hence the total time is $O(n^\omega m)$.
 Since each matrix uses $O(n^2)$ \emph{bits}, the total space is $O(n^2m/w + n + m)$.